 Preventing water evaporation can conserve nearly 15,000 gallons of water each year!

-Keeping to these set timeframes can save 20-25 gallons of water per day.
+Keeping to these set timeframes can save 20-25 gallons of water per day due to wind and evaporation.

 These devices, which also qualify for a rebate, adjust according to your location’s moisture levels to only water when necessary.

-Did you know that water efficient toilets can qualify for MNWD rebates?
-The latest high-efficiency models and save up to 17,500 gallons each year!
+Did you know that ultra-high efficiency toilets can qualify for MNWD rebates?
+Upgrade to the latest high-efficiency models and save up to 17,500 gallons each year!

 Repairing leaky toilets can save you 30 to 500 gallons of water per day.
 Here’s a quick way to make sure your toilet stays leak-free: